 The most impressive feature by far has got to be the active noise cancellation, which works wonders in conjunction with the proper fit that these earbuds offer.
-Don’t expect it to block out the rumbling lows of nearby trains, but as far as combating most everyday ambient noises like street traffic and the general hubbub in public transportation they’re quite effective.
+Don’t expect it to block out the rumbling lows of nearby trains, but when it comes to combating most everyday ambient noises like street traffic and the general hubbub in public transportation, they’re quite effective.

-And speaking of the microphone, you’ll soon find yourself taking calls with the Airpods Pro on more frequently than not.
-Of course, this also means that these earbuds are fully-‘Hey, Siri’-compatible, which is amazing since now you don’t even have to take your iPhone out of your pocket to control playback or take calls.
+Speaking of the microphone, you’ll soon find yourself taking calls with the Airpods Pro on more frequently than not.
+Of course, this also means that these earbuds are fully ‘Hey, Siri’ compatible, which is amazing, since now you don’t even have to take your iPhone out of your pocket to control playback or take calls.

 Needless to say, Android users won’t have access to all of these features.
 Even pairing will be much more of a hassle since instead of using the new H1 chip to connect automatically to your iPhone and all the devices in your Apple ecosystem, you’ll have to pair the phone and the buds manually.
 Still, Android users at least get access to two vital features – Active Noise Cancellation and Transparency Mode.

-And last but certainly not the least, we have to look at how this device sounds.
+Last but certainly not least, we have to look at how this device sounds.
 All the cool characteristics will be for nothing if the audio quality isn’t up to snuff.